ms-jpq/isomorphic_copy/README.md

 If no system / tmux clipboard is found, setting environmental variable `ISOCP_USE_FILE=1` will enable using a temp file as a crude clipboard.

-It write inside the git repo, put it somewhere safe.
+It will write inside the git repo, put it somewhere safe.

 ## How does it work?

 `isomorphic-copy` will use the system & tmux clipboard if run locally.
 It will try to detect being ran remotely, by either `SSH_TTY` env var, or `.dockerenv` file, etc.

-If ran as a daemon, it will find a copy of itself on the remote machine, start itself on the remote, and listen on an unix socket created inside the git repo.
+If ran as a daemon, it will find a copy of itself on the remote machine on the same relative location, start itself on the remote, and listen on an unix socket created inside the git repo.

 Remote copies then try to write to the unix socket, which will propagate via the two daemons back to your local machine.